Overcoming the COVID Darkness - December 12th, Hour 2

 Why are they telling us how to treat COVID?

-Quick break right back more with Dr. Brian Tyson, co-author of the book, Overcoming the COVID Darkness, how two doctors successfully treated seven thousand patients.
+More with Dr. Brian Tyson, co-author of the book, Overcoming the COVID Darkness, How Two Doctors Successfully Treated 7,000 Patients.

-Now they're doing even more for their program recipients, and it's all thanks to an extraordinary donation of many, many like a acres of land and your kindness and your generosity.
+Now, they're doing even more for their program recipients, and it's all thanks to an extraordinary donation of many, many acres of land and your kindness and your generosity.

 It's the first of a kind.

-It's it's a community of one hundred and ten homes for the foundation's recipients, families of the fallen first responders and gold star families, families of catastrophically injured first responders, service members, all in one community as neighbors, their kids grow up together,
+It's a community of 110 homes for the foundation's recipients, families of the fallen first responders and gold star families, families of catastrophically injured first responders, service members, all in one community as neighbors.

 And with every mortgage-free home, the Foundation makes good on their promise to do good and never forget the sacrifices our nation's greatest heroes have made for our country and our communities.

-They're asking all of us and everybody here at Team Hannity is involved to donate eleven bucks a month.
+They're asking all of us and everybody here at Team Hannity is involved to donate $11 a month.

 Go to their website, the letter T, the number two, the letter T dot org, the letter T, the number two, the letter T dot org for the Tunnel to Towers Foundation.

-However, about 25% of cases, and this was the case for with Dr. Fauci himself.
+However, about 25% of cases, and this was the case with Dr. Fauci himself, this was the case with Joe Biden.

 Yeah, you're correct with that.

-And it is about twenty to twenty-five percent that we are seeing a reactivation of COVID nineteen.
+And it is about 20 to 25% that we are seeing a reactivation of COVID-19.

-Um it seems to be really hard on the stomach, it's got some drug to drug interactions.
+It seems to be really hard on the stomach.

-Um but you know, for those who can take it, um, it does seem to be uh working.
+But, you know, for those who can take it, it does seem to be working.

-Um why we not using everything in our arsenal to prevent the most vulnerable from having bad outcomes.
+Why are we not using everything in our arsenal to prevent the most vulnerable from having bad outcomes?

-Uh go to the very beginning in the one therapeutic that became the most controversial was hydroxychloroquine.
+So at the very beginning, and the one therapeutic that became the most controversial was hydroxychloroquine.

-Now, since that time, uh with there have been a number of studies that showed, uh, starting with the Henry Ford hospital study, that if you took it early, pack uh again, uh with uh Z Pack, with zinc, which with vitamin D three, with vitamin C, etc.
+Now, since that time, there have been a number of studies that showed, starting with the Henry Ford Hospital study, that if you took it early, again, with ZPAC, with zinc, with vitamin D3, with vitamin C, et cetera, et cetera, that if you took it early, that in 84% of cases, it did mitigate symptoms for people.

 That's a pretty high percentage of people that were having their symptoms mitigated.

-Uh but yet if you even talked about it, you were ostracized as being a conspiracy theorist.
+But yet if he even talked about it, you were ostracized as being a conspiracy theorist.

-Well, yeah, and and look at what they're saying now, right?
+Well, yeah, and look at what they're saying now, right?

-So right now they're saying in order for Pax Livid to work, you have to take it within the first seventy-two hours.
+So right now they're saying in order for Paxlovid to work, you have to take it within the first 72 hours, right?

 Well, we've been bitching about early treatment since the very beginning.